opensearch-project/documentation-website/_getting-started/security.md

 }
 ```
 # OpenSearch Dashboards
-In order to quickly get started with OpenSearch Dashboards, you can add the below configuration to `opensearch_dashboards.yml`:
+In order to quickly get started with OpenSearch Dashboards, you can add the following configuration to `opensearch_dashboards.yml`:
 ```
 opensearch.hosts: [https://localhost:9200]
 opensearch.ssl.verificationMode: none